lehadnk/gitsh/README.md

 This way you can easily handle things like making a hotfix including changes in both project and it's library with a single command:<br>
 **gitsh -cpg mygroup** Will check projects "project_name", "project_lib" and "another_library" for changes, initiating a process of making a hotfix for ones you made changes to (aka *cd path/to/project/ && git stash && git tag && git flow hotfix start new_tag && git stash pop && git add . && git flow hotfix finish new_tag && git push && git push --tags && cd path/to/lib && git stash && git tag && git flow hotfix start new_tag && git stash pop && git add . && git flow hotOHMYGODPLEASESTOP*)

-**gitsh -ug mygroup** is also useful macro which launches a process of updating every project the group.
+**gitsh -ug mygroup** is also useful macro which launches a process of updating every project in the group.